 Adding responses 5 (strongly agree) and 4 (agree) together for each of these statements shows that only 68% of women, compared to 81% of men, felt confident in their ability to succeed on the degree.

 Similarly, women’s confidence in keeping up with other people was lower than for men (60% of women compared to 72% of men.
-However, as Morag (a 35 year old retail manager who intends to move into IT following her degree) described, this changed once she was part way through the course
+However, as Morag (a 35 year old retail manager who intends to move into IT following her degree) described, this changed once she was part way through the course:

 I felt really quite daunted before starting it as I could see from the 'Early Bird Forum' that the majority of people had more experience than myself, but .. my confidence grows every day, and I now feel happy that I will be able to keep up with other people on this module.